Is Quitting Cold Turkey Recommended?

 Quitting Cold Turkey

-Of these facilities, the following percentages of them address detoxification from the listed substance:
+Of these facilities, the following percentages address detoxification from the listed substance:

 Social Detoxification

-Of formal treatment programs, those termed social detoxification programs are most likely to have patients go cold turkey, although many of them do offer medically-assisted detox.
+Social detoxification programs are most likely to allow clients to go cold turkey, although many of them do offer medically-assisted detox.

 The SAMHSA reports: “Social detoxification programs are defined as short-term, nonmedical treatment services for individuals with substance use disorders.”
-As such, these programs provide room, board, and interpersonal support.
+These programs typically provide room, board, and interpersonal support.
 However, beyond that, there is a lot of variety among their approaches, offerings, and philosophies.

-Although cold turkey detox can be effective and safe for many patients, there are those who risk their health by going cold turkey.
-Alcohol, sedative-hypnotic, and opioid users face extreme withdrawal symptoms and for safety and humanitarian reasons should seek out detox with 24-hour medical supervision.
-The rapid elimination of these substances from the users’ bodies can cause it to shut-down completely and that is why medical staff needs to be onsite and active in the detoxification.
+Alcohol, sedative-hypnotic, and opioid users face extreme withdrawal symptoms and, for safety and humanitarian reasons, should seek out detox with 24-hour medical supervision.
+The rapid elimination of these substances from their bodies can cause their symptoms to completely shut down.
+This is why experienced, certified medical staff need to be on-site to take an active role in the detoxification process.